ProAccess/sectionator/README.md

 You’ll find additional options below.

-## <span style="font-style:normal; font-weight:normal; font-size:1.0em; "></span>For even more flexibility…
+## For even more flexibility…

-In addition to being able to specify heading parameters globally (with the YAML header statement *sectionator*), you can also further specify them for each document *type* being output by prefacing a parameter with the document type and period For example, below we specify we wish the word “Section” to appear before the heading number and that the section number be separated from the heading with a colon and two spaces, but *only* for html documents.
+In addition to being able to specify heading parameters globally (with the YAML header statement *sectionator*), you can also further specify them for each document *type* being output by prefacing a parameter with the document type and period.
+For example, below we specify we wish the word “Section” to appear before the heading number and that the section number be separated from the heading with a colon and two spaces, but *only* for html documents.